AdobeDocs/marketo-measure.en/help/api-connections/utilizing-marketo-measures-api-connections/facebook-api.md

 A: Social proof is visible engagement such as likes, clicks, comments, and shares.

-**Q: What happens when Marketo Measure tags the Ad?**
+**Q: What happens when [!DNL Marketo] Measure tags the Ad?**

-A: Facebook does not allow ads to be edited so Marketo Measure needs to delete the creative, which contains the Destination URL, and then re-create the ad with the new parameters.
+A: [!DNL Facebook] does not allow ads to be edited so [!DNL Marketo Measure] needs to delete the creative, which contains the Destination URL, and then re-create the ad with the new parameters.

-**Q: Why does Marketo Measure update all Facebook Ads?**
+**Q: Why does [!DNL Marketo] Measure update all Facebook Ads?**

-A: Marketo Measure's process is to tag all ads in case they are re-activated.
+A: [!DNL Marketo] Measure's process is to tag all ads in case they are re-activated.

 **Q: What permission does the connected user need?**

-A: ads_management, email
+A: [!DNL ads_management], email

 **Q: How long can it take to import spend data?**